edgio-docs/edgio-docs/src/guides/v7/edge-functions/htmltransformer.md

 ### Example 2: Using fetch() {/* example2 */}

-Here is an edge function that uses HtmlTransform to replace all `<esi:include src="..."/>` elements with the content of the specified URL.
+This sample edge function uses HtmlTransform to replace all `<esi:include src="..."/>` elements with the content of the specified URL.

 ```js
 export async function handleHttpRequest(request, context) {